tytydraco/yessleep/out/Damned.md

 Silence.
 None of them moved.

-I was sitting nervously in the stone chair as they presumably 'damned' me, trying to remember and follow the rules I was told.
+I was sitting nervously in the stone chair as they presumably "damned" me, trying to remember and follow the rules I was told.

 *Don't look behind me.*